Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Stars Splits and Trends

-- Looking at the 14 times this season the Stars ended a game with only one goal, they have a 3-9-2 record, good for eight points.
+- The 14 times this season the Stars ended a game with just one goal, they went 3-9-2 (eight points).

 - Dallas has scored two goals in 17 games this season (5-5-7 record, 17 points).